How to check performance of robots using Process Monitor

 3. Same as trigger for start, a trigger (or several triggers) must be set for terminate job.

-Two triggers are defined for this scenario as following
+Two triggers are defined for this scenario as follows

-1. First trigger is set as On an event → Basic type → Application log with Source UiPath and EventID 0
+1. The first trigger is set as On an event → Basic type → Application log with Source UiPath and EventID 0

-This trigger ensure that ProcMon terminates if there's an error in the workflow running, because those errors are caught in the Windows Applications logs as errors with EventID 0
+This trigger ensures that ProcMon terminates if there's an error in the workflow running because those errors are caught in the Windows Applications logs as errors with EventID 0

-2. Second trigger is set as On disconnect from user session and used the user running unattended robot with Connection from remote computer option.
+2. The second trigger is set as On disconnect from user session and used the user running unattended robot with Connection from remote computer option.
 This will ensure that if the user connects remotely to the robot machine a disconnect user occurs first, then user relogins to the machine.

 So this step will also trigger a terminate command for the ProcMon